 One things that was really hard for me was getting to the place where I could say, “My daughter died.”
 Sometimes it was almost as though I was saying it on purpose, like testing it out to see how it felt.
 And it never felt good.
 Why is it that saying, ‘passed away,’ sounds nicer?
 Like it isn’t quite as bad as dying?
 She died.

-I still can’t really listen to this song, but Mr. Clapton clearly knows what this is like.
+I still can’t really listen to this song, but Mr. Clapton clearly understands this situation.

 Another thing that’s been hard is trying to break the habit of referring to my youngest daughter as…well…my youngest daughter.
 There’s no longer any need to make that distinction.
 If I say my daughter is going to see a movie with me, it’s pretty obvious which one I’m referring to.
 Yet I still am unable to stop myself from qualifying which one I’m talking about much of the time.
 And I won’t even get into how much you worry about your other kids when something like this happens.

 Want to hear something really bizarre?
 The night before it happened I’d actually thought, as I’ve done periodically through the years, that three kids out of seven was better than it could have been.
 And less than twelve hours later, I got the call.
 Then I only had two out of seven.
-To explain, I lost three other children at various stages during my pregnancies, and one died shortly after he was born.
+To explain, I lost three other children at various stages during my pregnancies, and a preemie died sixteen hours after he was born.

 I really wish I still had three kids…